← Home

 Introduction to Reinforcement Learning

-#RL #Learning #computer-science Reinforcement Learning (RL) is simultaneously a problem, a class of solution methods that work well on the class of problems, and the field that studies these problems and their solution methods.
-Reinforcement learning problems involve learning what to do so as to maximize a numerical reward signal.
-The three most important distinguishing features of reinforcement learning problems are
+Reinforcement Learning (RL) refers to problems that involve learning what to do to maximize a numerical reward signal.
+The three most important features of RL problems are

-1. being closed-loop in an essential way, meaning the learning system’s actions influence its later inputs.
+1. being closed-loop, meaning the learning system’s actions influence its later inputs.

 2. not having direct instructions as to what actions to take, but instead the agent must discover which actions yield the most reward by trying them out.

-• Supervised learning is learning from a training set of labeled examples provided by a knowledgeable external supervisor.
-The object of this kind of learning is for the system to extrapolate, or generalize, its responses so that it acts correctly in situations not present in the training set
+• Supervised learning is learning from a training set of labeled examples provided by an external supervisor.
+The object of this kind of learning is for the system to extrapolate, or generalize, so that it acts correctly in situations not present in the training set.

-• Unsupervised learning is typically about finding structure hidden in collections of unlabeled data.
+• Unsupervised learning is typically about finding structures hidden in collections of unlabeled data.

 • Reinforcement learning on the other hand is trying to maximize a reward signal instead of trying to find hidden structure.
 Having an explicit goal and dealing with the exploration-exploitation trade-off are of the most important aspects of RL.